C++ API Reference

 void Zivid::Motion::installPackage(const Application &application, const std::filesystem::path &packagePath)

-Installs a packaged cell to be used by the Planner.
+Installs a packaged cell to be used by the motion planner.

-This function extracts the contents of a packaged cell (zip archive) and installs them into the appropriate directory so they can be used by the Planner.
+This function extracts the contents of a packaged cell (zip archive) and installs them into the appropriate directory so they can be used by the motion planner.

 Parameters: